kuzzleio/documentation/src/api/1/controller-document/delete-by-query/index.md

 ## Response

-Return a `hits` array containing the list of deleted document identifiers.
+Returns a `hits` array containing the list of deleted document identifiers.

 ```javascript
 {